-Blog posts should be up to 700 words (about two pages, 12 point font, double-spaced).
+Blog posts should be up to 1000 words (2.5 to 3 pages, 12 point font, double-spaced).
 Content should be focused on people's capacity for nonviolently organizing and holding power accountable.
 Because blog posts are short, they should focus on, for example, one experience and lessons learned from participation in a movement, as opposed say, an exhaustive recounting of a conflict or issue.
 Content should be instructive and have direct relevance for one or more of the target audiences described above.

 When focusing on a particular movement or case study, blog posts should focus on facts, analysis, and/or lessons learned.
 We do not publish pieces that are driven mostly by advocacy and political opinions.
 There are lots of places online that publish advocacy and opinions—what distinguishes us is our first-rate analysis and strategic examination of civil resistance.